ethteck/splat/docs/Home.md

 ### What is splat?

 **splat** is a binary splitting tool, written in Python.
-It's goal is to support the successful disassembly and then reassembly of binary data.
+Its goal is to support the successful disassembly and then rebuilding of binary data.

-It is the spiritual successor to [n64split](https://github.com/queueRAM/sm64tools/blob/master/n64split.c), originally written to handle N64 ROMs, it now has limited support for PS1 and PS2 binaries.
+It is the spiritual successor to [n64split](https://github.com/queueRAM/sm64tools/blob/master/n64split.c), originally written to handle N64 ROMs, it now has limited support for PSX and PS2 binaries.

 MIPS code disassembly is handled via [spimdisasm](https://github.com/Decompollaborate/spimdisasm/).